life4/genesis/README.md

 # Genesis

-Myssed generic stdlib for slices and channels.
+Missed golang generic stdlib for slices and channels.

 **Some functions:**